Vauxhall Cresta: Cresta PA

-In August 1959 the Cresta was given a facelift, with a new, larger, grille and the replacement of the three piece rear window with a single wrap around screen.
+In August 1959, the Cresta was given a facelift, with a new, larger, grille and the replacement of the three piece rear window with a single wrap around screen.
 The previous ribbed roof panel was replaced with a smoothly contoured version (with structural revisions to the C pillars and rear parcel shelf area to retain structural strength).
 The Vauxhall flutes on the front wings finally disappeared, replaced by a straight chrome side moulding which was also the division point for the two tone colour scheme.
 Further changes came in August 1960 with the introduction of a new engine of square dimensions (bore and stroke were both 82.55mm) with a redesigned, longer, cylinder block and a capacity of 2651cc.
-A further increase in compression ratio to 8.0:1 and larger valves in wedge shaped combustion chambers contributed to a power output of 95bhp at 4,600rpm.
+A further increase in compression ratio to 8.0:1 and larger valves in wedge shaped combustion chambers contributed to a power output of 95 bhp at 4,600rpm.
 Increased diameter wheels allowed larger brakes to be fitted, but these were still of the drum type (Ford had introduced front disc brakes as an option on the rival Zephyr/Zodiac models in September 1960 and would make them standard in June 1961).
 The Cresta engine was also used in the Bedford J0 light trucks, and offered saloon levels of performance.

 Externally, there was a redesign of the rear lights, with shallower units replacing the elongated oval ones of the previous versions.
 The direction indicators, previously in the rear tail fins were now incorporated in the main lamp unit and the fins were now solid with a V for Vauxhall badge.
 The rear bumper was now a higher mounted straight topped design.
 The front sidelights and direction indicators, previously separate were now in a combined housing and there were redesigned wheel trims and hub caps.
 Inside, a redesigned fascia with a padded top and a horizontal speedometer was featured.
 In October 1961 the final updates to the PA series were made.
 Front disc brakes became an optional extra (four months after Ford had made them standard on the Zephyr/Zodiac).
 Separate front seats became an option to the standard bench and there was now wood trim to the fascia and door cappings.
 The PA Cresta continued in production in this form until replaced by the PB series in October 1962.

-During the 1970s many PA Crestas were modified and customised.
+During the 1970s, many PA Crestas were modified and customised.
 The model was very popular with fifties revivalists; many were driven by teddy boys and were very much seen as part of the rock 'n' roll image.
 A 1960 PA Cresta features in the 1981 video for "Ghost Town" by The Specials, in which the band are wearing '50s-style clothing.The Specials Ghost Town Car can now be seen in the Coventry Music Museum.

 Today the PA Cresta is a recognised classic, with the other variants perhaps less appreciated but gaining recognition.
 One famous PA owner in the late 1950s was Don Lang.